wpexpertsio/password-protected/readme.txt

 Get more sales and customer loyalty by offering member-only WooCommerce products with Password Protected.
 Securely password protect WooCommerce products or categories, assigning multiple passwords for different offerings.

-Whether it's special deals, discounts, or bonuses, the Password Protected plugin enables you to offer exclusive products to your valued members, driving sales and fostering a sense of exclusivity.
+Whether it's special deals, discounts, or bonuses, the plugin enables you to password protect any product so you can offer those exclusive products to your valued members, driving sales and fostering a sense of exclusivity.

 Check out our detailed guide on how to [password protect WooCommerce products](https://passwordprotectedwp.com/password-protect-woocommerce-products/) and [WooCommerce shop page](https://passwordprotectedwp.com/password-protect-woocommerce-shop-page/).